GouravSittam/Neighborly/README.md

 ## 🌍 Deploy & Custom Domain

-Neighborly is ready for deployment to Vercel, Netlify, or any Node-friendly cloud provider.
+Neighborly can be deployed to Vercel, Netlify, or any Node-friendly cloud provider.

-1. **Deploy to Vercel:**
+1. **Deploy to Vercel or Netlify:**
-   - Connect your fork to Vercel and deploy instantly.
+   - Connect your fork and deploy instantly.

 2. **Custom Domain:**
    - Set your custom domain in your deployment dashboard for a branded experience.